 You have a couple of options for adding a new variable to a netCDF file (for example, when having to add a new species to an existing GEOS-Chem restart file).

-1. You can use cdo and nco to copy the the data from one variable to another variable.
+1. You can use cdo and nco utilities to copy the data from one variable to another variable.
 For example: